-The Company is authorized to issue an unlimited number of common shares without par value ("Shares").
-As at the Record Date, there were 179,108,250 Shares issued and outstanding.
+The Company is authorized to issue an unlimited number of Shares.
+As at the Record Date, there were 198,838,411 Shares issued and outstanding.
 Each Share carries the right to one vote.
 No group of Shareholders has the right to elect a specified number of directors, nor are there cumulative or similar voting rights attached to the Shares.